Kkoderr/q-a_bot/README.md

 └── README.md

-🔑 API keys
+🔑 API keys -

-If using external LLMs (e.g., Google Gemini, Cohere), create a .env file:
+[If using external LLMs (e.g., Google Gemini, Cohere), create a .env file]

-  COHERE_API_KEY=...
-  GOOGLE_API_KEY=...
-And load them in your code using: from dotenv import load_dotenv load_dotenv()
+- And load them in your code using: from dotenv import load_dotenv load_dotenv()

 🧠 Built with

 - Streamlit – web UI
 - YouTube Transcript API – extract transcripts
 - LangChain – RAG pipeline
 - Free embedding models from Hugging Face

 📍 To do / ideas

  - Add multi-language support
  - Improve chunking with semantic splitting
  - Cache transcripts & embeddings
  - Deploy on Hugging Face Spaces or Streamlit Community Cloud

 🤝 Contributing

 PRs, issues and suggestions are very welcome!
 Please open an issue first to discuss what you’d like to change.